FlatQube Price Reaches $0.14 on Exchanges (QUBE)

-FlatQube (QUBE) traded 10.7% lower against the US dollar during the 1-day period ending at 9:00 AM E.T. on June 3rd.
-Over the last week, FlatQube has traded down 19.5% against the US dollar.
-One FlatQube token can now be purchased for $0.14 or 0.00000199 BTC on popular exchanges.
-FlatQube has a market capitalization of $41.41 million and $1,746.02 worth of FlatQube was traded on exchanges in the last 24 hours.
+FlatQube (QUBE) traded 2.6% higher against the dollar during the 1-day period ending at 10:00 AM Eastern on June 10th.
+Over the last week, FlatQube has traded 0.6% higher against the dollar.
+One FlatQube token can now be bought for about $0.14 or 0.00000201 BTC on major cryptocurrency exchanges.
+FlatQube has a total market capitalization of $41.41 million and approximately $679.42 worth of FlatQube was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.